 Activities in recent years focused on collecting data to refine the site conceptual model for identification of corrective action alternatives and evaluating the nature and extent of contamination.
 These activities have included the deployment of tracers in 2015 in three monitoring wells and subsequent monitoring of these tracers in the deep perched-intermediate and regional groundwater (LANL 2015, 600535).
-Future monitoring related to tracer sampling will no longer be conducted under the IFGMP.
-This work will now be conducted and reported in the "Annual Progress Report for the Corrective Measures Evaluation for Royal Demolition Explosive in Deep Groundwater."
+Monitoring of these tracers is incorporated into the IFGMP.
+This work will continue to be reported in the "Annual Progress Report for the Corrective Measures Evaluation for Royal Demolition Explosive in Deep Groundwater."